NIT-Administrative-Systems/northwestern-laravel-ui/docs/README.md

 ### v1.9.0
 This version adds support for Laravel 10 and drops support for PHP 7.4 and 8.0.
 The minimum required version is PHP 8.1.

+Some colours in the `_variables.scss` have been updated to give better contrast.

 ### v1.8.0
 This release adds a middleware for providing more user context and allows you to send APM data to Sentry.